Discord bans 'anti-vaccination content' and 'misleading' Covid-19 information

 There is some precedent for proactive moderation on Discord, though.
 In 2018, after a few publications reported that the relative privacy offered by Discord was turning it into a white supremacist hideout, the company made a publicized effort to rid itself of hate group servers.
 Following that example, it's possible that Discord will seek out and shut down servers that openly advertise themselves as anti-vax hubs, if any such servers exist.
 (If I had to guess, I'd say they do.)

 The new Discord policies go into effect on March 28.
-"Malicious impersonation" is also forbidden by the new guidelines (with the note that "satire and parody are okay"), spam is explicitly prohibited, and so is "platform manipulation," such as using bots to "influence or disrupt conversations."
+"Malicious impersonation" is also forbidden by the new guidelines, with the note that "satire and parody are okay."
+Spam is also explicitly prohibited, as well as "platform manipulation" such as using bots to "influence or disrupt conversations."

-In the new guidelines, Discord also gives itself permission to consider "relevant off-platform behaviors" when acting on user reports, such as "membership or association with a hate group, illegal activities, and hateful, sexual or other types of violent acts."
+Discord has also given itself permission to consider "relevant off-platform behaviors" when acting on user reports, such as "membership or association with a hate group, illegal activities, and hateful, sexual or other types of violent acts."

 At the same time as all of these new guidelines take effect, Discord will be cracking down on "false, malicious, or spammy" reports.
 "If you are found to be reporting in bad faith, we may take action against your account," the company says.